-On May 14, 2014, following the filing of the Company's (final) non-offering long form prospectus dated May 14, 2014, the Company obtained a receipt from the Ontario Securities Commission, and became a public issuer in Ontario, Canada.
+On May 14, 2014, following the filing of the Company's (final) non-offering long form prospectus dated May 14, 2014, the Company obtained a receipt from the Ontario Securities Commission, and became a reporting issuer in Ontario, Canada.
+The Company's shares do not yet trade in Canada.